carltonwin8/fewdProject1/README.md

 [GitHub](http://github.com)
 by clicking
 [here](https://github.com/carltonwin8/fewdProject1).
-Github pages also server this content and can be view [here](https://carltonwin8.github.com/fewdProject1).
+Github pages also serves this content and can be view [here](https://carltonwin8.github.com/fewdProject1).

 ## References <a id="reference"></a>